onier/RobWork/doc/ressources/installation_windows.hpp.md

 ## ¤ Build Tools ## {#sec_win_dependencies_tools}

 To be able to checkout code it is necessary to install some source code management (SCM) tools, such as Subversion, Git and Mercurial.
-To be able to checkout the code from our own SVN repository, a SVN client is needed.
-The latest version of the Tortoise SVN client is recommended for this.
+To be able to checkout the code from our own Git repository, a Git client is needed.
-Tortoise SVN comes with a GUI that is easy to use and is nicely integrated with Explorer.
-Git and Mercurial clients are not strictly required, but depending on your needs it might be worthwhile to install them.
+SVN and Mercurial clients are not strictly required, but depending on your needs it might be worthwhile to install them.

 The three SCM tools can be installed in only 20 minutes, and can be expected to use around 360 MB in total.